 - Enter a name for the new rule, such as

 Click Create to send the rule to Apigee Edge.

 Review rules you've created

-- In the Rules tab, you can view the list of rules you've created.
+- On the Protection Rules page, you can view the list of rules you've created.
 From here you can: